lix-it/api-docs/source/index.html.md

 Should you have further questions, feel free to contact our tech team via email at [help@lix-it.com](mailto:help@lix-it.com) or by using the web chat in the bottom right of your screen.

+# API Productivity

+We organise our APIs into different collections, each of which we call an 'API', with each API having a number of endpoints.

+## API Specs & Postman

+At Lix, we love Postman, we think it's a great way to share APIs and make them easily accessible for your team.
+If a Postman collection is available for an API, you will find a 'Run in Postman' link at the top of the API collection.

+If you would like our OpenAPI v3.1 specification we can also send that across, let us know through our live chat.

 # Authentication

 > To authorize, use this code: